codyw912/context-templates/roles/role-orchestrator.md

 - Have human approvals been obtained where needed?
 - Is it clear what's in and out of scope?
 - Have I documented the handoff for future reference?
+- **Has the current role committed their artifacts to the feature branch?**

 ---